Requirements for Foreign Employees to Work

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 Foreign employers may often have requirements wherein they might need to engage a sales person, representative or agent in India, even though they may not have a place of business in India.
 Also, the foreign employer may not intend to immediately generate any revenue in India.
-In such a scenario, it may be noted that the foreign employer need not mandatorily set up a local entity in India.
+In such a scenario, the foreign employer need not mandatorily set up a local entity in India.
+There are various methods through which the foreign employer may engage/hire representatives or an agent in India depending on the exact business requirements.

 Limitations on Background Checks

 Employers are increasingly conducting background checks to guard against inaccurate resumés, overstated work experience and any employee behavioral issues.
-Typically, employers issue an offer letter, conduct background checks and expressly state that the person’s employment with the organization is contingent upon his/her clearing the background checks, and vetting of educational and job qualifications.
+Typically, employers issue an offer letter, conduct background checks, and expressly state that the person’s employment with the organisation is contingent upon his/her clearing the background checks, and vetting of educational and job qualifications.
 However, the permission of the concerned employee would be required to conduct a background verification.
-Under the governing legislation on data protection in India, any company collecting, using or disclosing any personal information of an employee/prospective employee, will require such person’s consent.
+The governing legislation on data protection has to do with any company collecting, using, or disclosing any personal information of an employee/prospective employee, which will require such person’s consent.
+The employer’s compliance requirements under the Personal Data Protection Bill, 2019, which is likely to come into effect in 2021, will need to be examined for purposes of conducting background checks on employees.

 Restrictions on Application/Interview Questions